medic-code/bread-code-website/_posts/2019-10-13-the-last-sourdough-starter-recipe-you-ever-need.md

 ---
 layout: post
-title: "Recipe: Make your own sourdough"
+title: "The Last Sourdough Starter Recipe You Ever Need"
 categories: recipe
 author: Hendrik Kleinwächter
-description: In this tutorial you will learn how to make your own sourdough starter for baking bread or baking pizza.
-It is going to take 7 days overall and then you are ready to bake.
+description: This is how you make a top class sourdough starter very easily in just a few days.
 ---

 # Make your own sourdough